AdamMooers/upsilon/GUIDELINES.md

 * Stick to Verilog 2005.
 F4PGA will accept SystemVerilog but yosys sometimes synthesizes it incorrectly.
 * Do not use parameters that are calculated from other parameters (yosys will not parse them correctly).
-Use macros instead.
+Use m4 macros instead.
-* Only use Verlog macros for basic expression replacement (replacing calculated parameters).
-For more advanced code generation, use m4 (see `base.m4` as an example).
-* Add `undefineall` at the end of *every single module*.
-If you do not, you will get many confusing errors.
+* Do not use Verilog macros.
+Use m4.
 * Do all code and test generation in Makefiles.
 * Simulate *every* module, even the trivial ones using Verilator.
   Simulation must be simulatable with open-source software (Verilator is